Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: Spatially Correlated Channels

 Another consequence is that the computationally efficient fast Fourier transform (instead of the Karhunen-Lo\`eve representation in \eqref{eq:correlated-Rayleigh-model_1}) can be used for the generation of ${\bf{h}}_{lk}^j$.

 Notice that the inverse DFT transformation of ${\bf{h}}_{lk}^j$ given by $\bar{\bf{h}}_{lk}^j = \bar{\bf F}^{\Htran}{\bf{h}}_{lk}^j$ is nothing but its angular domain representation \cite[Ch.
 7.3.3]{Tse:2005}.
 If the antennas in the ULA are \emph{critically spaced} at half the wavelength (i.e., $\Delta=1/2$), then the inverse DFT transformation decomposes the channel from any spatial physical direction $\varphi_{lk}^j(n)$ along one particular angle $\pm \arccos (k/L)$ for $k=0,\ldots,M-1$, where $L=M\Delta$ is the normalized length of the ULA.
 The parameter $1/L$ is a measure of the array's angular resolvability.
 Note that this resolution is not affected by a change of the number of antennas as long as the length $L$ remains the same.
-Although the angular domain representation is only obtained by the inverse DFT transform when using ULAs, the representation of signals in the angular domain is a more general concept that can be applied also to other array geometries \cite[Ch.
-7.3.3]{Tse:2005}.

-{We also notice that the DFT approximation requires the macroscopic large-scale fading to maintain constant over the antenna array.
+{Notice that the DFT approximation requires the macroscopic large-scale fading to maintain constant over the antenna array.
 Therefore, it cannot be used to capture near-field scattering and other phenomena that may lead to such variations.
 These have been observed by several measurement campaigns as shown next.}